Impostor/Impostor/docs/Server-configuration.md

 sudo systemctl daemon-reload
 ```

-Start the service and verify that it starts correctly.
-Hint: Use the Q key to quit out of journalctl.
+Start the service.

 ```
 sudo systemctl start impostor.service
 ```

+Check the log for the service and verify it has started correctly -- Hint: Use the Q key to quit out of journalctl.

 ```
 sudo journalctl -u impostor.service